Tzeny/bambulabs_plugins_firmware/README.md

 ## The cause of all this

-Rosmanngroup's Wiki documents the problems with Bambu's latest firmware which is basically anti consumer: https://wiki.rossmanngroup.com/wiki/Bambu_Lab_Authorization_Control_System
+Rosmanngroup's Wiki documents the problems with Bambu's latest firmware which is basically anti consumer: https://wiki.rossmanngroup.com/wiki/Bambu_Lab_Authorization_Control_System .

+I also recommend this Reddit post explaining why you should care and what you can do about it: https://www.reddit.com/r/BambuLab/comments/1i3gq1t/why_you_should_care_about_bambu_labs_removing/ .

 # Contributing